dideler/interview-prep/coding-questions/readme.md

 improve it.

-After you've written the code, the interview will likely review it with you and ask why you did something a certain why and if it can be improved.
+After you've written the code, the interview will likely review it with you and ask why you did something a certain way and if it can be improved.

 Interviewers aren't given a list of questions to use.
 They choose their own.
 Chances are they know the problem well and various ways how to solve it.
+So if you tell them that they are wrong about a solution, you better be sure.

 If you're stuck, say you're stuck.
 Think out loud.
 Nothing is worse than being quiet, especially during a phone interview.